A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 A small group of society's most powerful men ("The Duke", "The Bishop", "The Magistrate", "The President") do whatever they want in pursuit of their pleasure, enlisting others for their ends, whether to enforce their arbitrary laws, or be victimized by them.
 How?
 Nothing maintains this oppressive power structure other than those involved in it who make sure that these grossly inequal relations maintain their stability.
 In showing us with such crystal clarity how such relations are maintained (ie: ever-renewed), he also shows the difficulty in overcoming them.
 Why isn't there a revolution?
 Why do the victims submit?
 For the same reason gladiators fought, witches were burned, Jews were gassed, nukes were dropped, innocents are tortured, banksters prosper as the world pays for their crimes, and drones decimate weddings and funerals a continent away.

 That's what Salo is about.
 As a film, though, it is a tremendous work of art, the most visually sumptuous in this list.
-Each hateful frame is elegantly composed and carefully lit against settings of creepy, desolate splendor so as to help the knife twist in your heart more easily.
+Each hateful frame is elegantly composed and carefully lit against settings of creepy, desolate splendor so as to help the razor shred your soul more easily.
 There's even humor in the film, funny and black as the void.

 This is one of film's greatest masterpieces; but, like the great Marquis de Sade's masterpieces, it must only to be approached by those with an inner eye -- and strong stomach -- prepared for its bitter truths.